Common Causes of Smoke & Fire Damage Around the Holidays

 The top three days for home candle fires are Christmas, New Year’s Day, and Christmas Eve.

-Check out this video by the U.S. Consumer Product Safety Commission to see just how quickly a natural Christmas tree can burn when it’s dried out.
+The U.S. Consumer Product Safety Commission reports how quickly a natural Christmas tree can burn when it’s dried out.
 Wow – less than a minute for it to be totally consumed.
 Just imagine how quickly that fire can spread through the house then during dry winter months.

 It’s likely you’ve heard all these fire prevention tips before.
 We get it.
 Most house fires happen because of simple accidents like someone forgetting about a burning candle or a burner on the stove left on with something flammable on top.
 The holidays are so busy, and sometimes stressful, it can be easy to forget something so simple!
 Our best advice is to just simply enjoy the holidays while being aware of your surroundings.
 Make it a habit to check around the house for decorations that need to be turned off before bed or leaving the house, and voila!
 You’re set!